University of the Fraser Valley, BC

 - Build energy efficient projects that benefit directly from the sun’s and earth’s passive energy.

-- Put a focus on housing—can contributes the most in addressing ecological issues
+- Put a focus on housing—can contribute the most in addressing ecological issues

 - Use low-technology applications —passive solar, earth tubes.
 Technology has to remain simple